 Bruins solve Minnesota goalie Dubnyk early, beat Wild 5-3

-BOSTON (AP) — Jake DeBrusk and Frank Vatrano each scored a first-period goal, and the Boston Bruins held off Minnesota 5-3 on Monday night for their third victory in the last 11 games against the Wild.
+Jake DeBrusk and Frank Vatrano each scored a first-period goal off a Wild player’s skate, and the Bruins held on for a 5-3 win Monday night and their third victory in the last 11 games against Minnesota.

-Sean Kuraly and Torey Krug both scored in the second for the Bruins, shut out in two matchups versus Wild goalie Devan Dubnyk last season.
+Sean Kuraly and Torey Krug both scored in the second for the Bruins, shut out in two matchups versus Dubnyk last season.

-Zdeno Chara and Jordan Szwarz each had two assists as Boston solved Dubnyk early.
-Minnesota’s netminder was pulled after facing 24 shots in two periods.
+Chara and Jordan Szwarz each had two assists as Boston solved Dubnyk early this time.
+He was pulled after facing 24 shots in two periods.

 Tuukka Rask stopped 24 shots for Boston, including a right-pad save on Mikael Granlund’s penalty shot with 13:05 to play.